 Pioneering Seattle Pub Culture

-Back in 1991, amid the rise of the first Internet start-ups, the smell of the first coffee roasters, and the pounding sound of the Grunge scene: Seattle pub culture was first born on a once-quiet corner of Greenwood.
+BACK IN 1991, amid the rise of the first Internet start-ups, the smell of the first coffee roasters, and the pounding sound of the Grunge scene: Seattle pub culture was first born on a once-quiet corner of Greenwood.
 It started with owner Jeff Eagan’s vision of transporting the English style pub to Seattle and introduce locals to the region’s growing supply of fresh, craft brews.
 That vision grew to include offering a menu of gourmet food from Chef Jeff Reich at reasonable prices.
 Since those days, Seattle-style Ale House Cuisine has been synonymous with the 74th Street, Hilltop, and Columbia City Ale Houses.

-The Hilltop Alehouse was also sold to an accomplished chef and regular patron, Kael Lewis, who wants to maintain the food and craft beer philosophy.
+The Hilltop Alehouse was also sold to an accomplished chef and regular patron, Kael Lewis, who wants to maintain the staff, food and craft beer philosophy.

 With new ownership, Seattle neighborhoods are assured of comfortable gathering spots where people come together as a community to interact.
 We work hard to nurture guests with good food, good company, fresh ales and great service.
 If you live nearby, please consider one of our ale houses as your neighborhood “local’.